ivan-hc/AM/README.md

 I can't find all this into other package managers.
 "AM" is created to do all this!

+I've named it "AM", which is the abbreviation of Application Manager, because I wanted something that was really short to write and extremely easy to remember.
+At the same time this name had to be a word that fully expressed its functions.
+Two letters with a few simple options to remember (see "[Usage](#usage)"), to install, remove, update, manage programs on any GNU/Linux distribution and for any supported architecture, indiscriminately.

+Such a simple name, like its structure and its intentions.
+"AM" is everything you would expect from any application manager.

 # Comparing "AM" with other package managers
 "AM" is not a project that wants to compete with the basic package managers of GNU / Linux distributions (in fact many managed programs come from different distributions, including Debian, Arch Linux, Slackware and various derivatives, and then make them available for all), but wants to favor the promotion of standalone programs and lighten the load of the developers of the distributions, separating the programs of the base system from those of the individual developers, in order to increase the general stability of the system and fill the shortcomings of one or of the other distribution.